Lovely Wheelbarrow Planter Ideas (Garden & Yard Pictures)

 Aside from filling it with soil, an alternative method would be placing existing plant pots inside.
 This method is less messy and definitely faster.
 This is also ideal if you have existing potted plants you want to use

-Start Planting – you can start planting your flowers, vegetables or even succulents on your design, making sure to use the appropriate planting technique needed.
-There are so many plant varieties you can choose from depending on your preference.
+Start Planting – You can start planting your flowers, vegetables, or even succulents on your design, making sure to use the appropriate planting technique.
+Depending on your preference, there are so many plant varieties you can choose from.

 Add mulch – add the appropriate layer of mulch according to the plant you have placed in your planter to keep the moisture in.

-Aside from this, you can also paint your wheelbarrow prior to filling it with soil if you want to achieve a specific look or adhere to a specific color scheme.
-You can also add other decorative materials on the surface of the cart.
+In addition, you can paint your wheelbarrow prior to filling it with soil if you want to achieve a specific look or adhere to a specific color scheme.
+You can also add other decorative materials to the surface of the cart.

-The possibilities are endless and your only boundary is your imagination.
-Whether you’re adding a rustic charm to your garden or a more modern touch, both can be achieved by giving new life to an old wheelbarrow.
+The possibilities are endless, and your only boundary is your imagination.
+Whether you’re adding a rustic charm to your garden or a more modern touch, giving new life to an old wheelbarrow can achieve both.

 Make a Rustic Wheelbarrow DIY Project